k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 * Get Customer 2 again.
 This Customer is synchronized and their data is updated.
 * Uncheck the **Force Upgrade Post Deploy** checkbox of the Fabric development server and redeploy the Customer LU to this server.
 * Get Customers 1 and 2 again:
-  * Customer 1 is synchronized, since this is their first GET after checking the **Force Upgrade Post Deploy** checkbox, even though this checkbox was later unchecked.
+  * Customer 1 is synchronized since this is their first GET after checking the **Force Upgrade Post Deploy** checkbox, even though this checkbox was later unchecked.
-  * Customer 2 is **not** synchronized, since it was already synchronized after checking the **Force Upgrade Post Deploy** checkbox.
+  * Customer 2 is **not** synchronized since it was already synchronized after checking the **Force Upgrade Post Deploy** checkbox.

 [Click for more information about the Get LUI Fabric Command](/articles/02_fabric_architecture/04_fabric_commands.md#get-lui-commands).